 DPI (Dots Per Inch) is simply the smallest resolution a printer can print at.
 This is only of interest to printers and printing companies.
 Good news; you can generally ignore this too.

 Recap: For all electronic displays of your image, PPI is almost always irrelevant.
+You can change DPI in Photoshop.

 Data compression reduces the number of bytes used to store or transmit data, with acceptable loss in quality.